Microsoft Word letters

 Note: Word 2007 or later is required to use Microsoft Word letters in LGL.

-Microsoft Word gives you complete control over the look and feel of your letters because it allows you to do things like add letterhead, embed photos, insert digital signatures, and use your preferred font.
+Attaching a Microsoft Word document to your Little Green Light mailing gives you much more control over the look and feel of your letters than using a simple LGL letter because it allows you to do things like add letterhead, embed photos, insert digital signatures, and use your preferred font and formatting.
 For this reason, we recommend using a Word document as your letter template.

 Before you can upload your Word files and have them produce good letters in LGL, there are a few things to consider:

-- You need to create your files in the Microsoft word .docx format, which is available in Microsoft Word 2007 or later.
-If you have Microsoft Word 2003, you can install the compatibility pack offered by Microsoft to start generating .docx files: http://www.microsoft.com/en-us/download/details.aspx?id=3
+- Your file must be created using the Microsoft Word .docx format, which is available in Microsoft Word 2007 or later.
+If you have Microsoft Word 2003, you can install the compatibility pack offered by Microsoft to start generating .docx files.

 - LGL merge tags need to be used in order for the letters be merged properly with data in your LGL account.
 You can download a copy of the merge field reference from the Mailings page, or from your Help page.
-For general review, you can inspect this version: http://lgldocs.littlegreenlight.com/mailings/merge_reference.
-In your own LGL account, any custom fields will be included as well.
+For general review, you can use this version.
+In your own LGL account, any custom fields that have been added will be included in the Merge Field Reference available from your Mailings page.

-- LGL Mailings does not use Word's mail merge functionality.
-Instead, you will insert the LGL merge field (s) you desire directly into the Word document where you want the data they will pull in to appear.
+- LGL Mailings does not use MS Word's mail merge functionality.
+Instead, you will insert the LGL merge field (s) you want to use directly into the Word document positioned as you want the data to appear when pulled in.

 - It is not possible to edit Word documents within LGL.
 Any editing of the files themselves requires downloading them onto your computer, editing them there, saving the changes to your computer, and re-uploading the updated file/s.